• Skip to primary navigation

 • Above average risk

 The Blue Chip Growth Fund seeks long-term capital growth.
-Fidelity invests at least 80% of its assets in blue-chip companies, which are typically large or medium-cap companies.
+Fidelity invests at least 80% of its assets in blue-chip, typically large or medium-cap companies.

 The largest holdings include Amazon, Apple, Microsoft, Google, Facebook, and Nvidia.